 It is estimated that about 30 per cent of infertility can be attributed to a female issue.
-These problems can stem from a range of factors, many of which are treatable.
+These problems can develop from a range of factors, many of which are treatable.
 Therefore, the first and most important step, where possible, is to determine the cause of the fertility issues.

 Diagnosing the cause of infertility in females is done through a range of means, including consultation with a fertility specialist, blood tests, pelvic ultrasound or X-ray, and sometimes laparoscopy (keyhole surgery).